An investment in Futrli and the future of forecasting for (small) business

 I’m thrilled to be announcing our investment in Futrli.
 The company is on a mission to help small businesses see their future in a way that hasn’t been approached before.
 We think this is a very powerful proposition and are excited to be investing in the company along with our friends at e.Ventures and firstminute.

-But what if you could seamlessly tap into your data and make it forwards looking?
-What if you could provide not so much a system of record but a system of prediction?
+But what if you could seamlessly tap into your data and make (business) forecasting software forwards looking?
+What if you could provide not so much a system of record but a system of prediction based on past and present data?
 That is exactly what Futrli is building.
-In this way the company is defining a new category that they call future intelligence.
+A new way of financial forecasting.
+In this way, the company is defining a new category that they call future intelligence.
+Allowing customers to look at eg future sales through innovative sales forecasting can be a real game-changer for (small) business owners.
+It will help cash flow projections and inform their business plan through an accurate and robust forecast.
+Demand is likely to be high.

 SMB companies spend so much of their time ‘flying blind’ and yet they need better visibility of the future more than anyone.
 To be able to understand when you will run out of money.
 To understand what would happen if you spent more on your Google AdWords marketing?
-To have a detailed insight into what would happen if you hired two new sales people?
+To have a detailed insight into what would happen if you hired two new salespeople based on a sales forecast?
 To compare making an increased marketing investment in one market versus another?
 Put simply to connect the dots between inputs and outputs and, in this way, be better prepared.

 Futrli has been bootstrapped to this point and reached revenue in the multiple of millions and profitability.
 So it has been run with a great deal of discipline and efficiency.
 We also think Hannah is a special talent who has what it takes to thrill her customers and build a really big business.